 Since Indiana Online courses are aligned with state education standards, content cannot be modified, however, Indiana Online will provide reasonable accommodations documented in the IEP/ILP/504.
 There are some instances in which accommodations listed in the IEP/ILP/504 are not conducive to the online environment and may not be provided.
 When this occurs, a staff member of Indiana Online will contact the local school and/or parent/guardian to further discuss the appropriateness of online learning and whether or not it is the best placement for their student.

 Indiana Online provides a variety of interventions and supports implemented in the courses to enable students with an IEP/ILP/504 to experience successful learning.
 Our online courses are developed in a way which naturally provides many of the supports commonly identified in individualized plans, such as:

 - weekly due dates during the school year and summer

-- pacing schedules outlining weekly tasks to keep students organized and on pace to meet the weekly due dates
+- pacing schedules outlining academic tasks to keep students organized and on pace to meet weekly due dates

 - the ability for parents and school facilitators to easily monitor individual student progress